pandoraboxchain/pyrrha-consensus/docs/pandora/Pandora.md

 ---
 ### finishCognitiveJob()
 >
->Can't be called by the user, for internal use only
+>Can"t be called by the user, for internal use only
 >
 > Function must be called only by the master node running cognitive job.
 It completes the job, updates worker node back to `Idle` state (in smart contract) and removes job contract from the list of active contracts